Thanaphol47825/cpe494-fullstack-2025/ModEd/core/AdvanceFormRenderAdvanceTableRender.md

     }

     setupTable() {
-        this.table = new TableRenderV2(this.application, {
+        this.table = new AdvanceTableRender(this.application, {
             modelPath: "hr/Employee",
             dataPath: "hr/employees",
             customColumns: [{